High-Performance-Computing/Project/README.md

 ## Overview: Architecture

-<p align="justify"> In order to download and train our Neural Networks, we useed Spark Elephas that requires data stored as RDDs. </p>
+<p align="justify"> In order to download and train our Neural Networks, we used Spark Elephas that requires data stored as RDDs. </p>

 We train on FAS RC, with 20 compute nodes, using 4 GPUs.

 ![](Images/Cannon.png)

-We leveraged GPU for tensorflow.
+We leveraged GPU for TensorFlow.
 We used Spark and GPU Acceleration.

 <p align="justify"> On every node, we do late resetting from several different epochs and use Python Multiprocessing.
 The different processes train on 4 GPUs. </p>